dknapp17/audio_ml/README.md

 You're ready to begin!

-# Getting Data
-freesound_API.ipynb is a python notebook for downloading audio from freesound.org.
-It is set up to download short audio clips uploaded by the Music Technology Group of the Universitat Pompeu Fabra in Barcelona.
-These clips are typically simple sounds from single orchestral instruments and make for good demonstrations on audio signal processing.

 # Building and training the model
 The audio_ml_nn.ipynb notebook demonstrates how to build a neural network for audio classification.
 In the future this will be extended to other applications